-The challenge for data lake ETLs is how to keep the table-data consistent in real-time for queries while maintaining good performance.
-This is how Upsolver does it (using Athena as an example of a query engine):
+The challenge for data lake ETLs is how to keep the table data consistent in real-time for queries while maintaining good performance.
+This is how Upsolver SQLake does so, with Athena as an example query engine:

-1. A user in Upsolver creates an ETL job, with the purpose of transforming raw data to a table in Athena with a primary key.
+- A user in SQlake creates an ETL job, with the purpose of transforming raw data to a table in Athena with a primary key.

-2. Metadata - Upsolver’s engine creates a table and a view in the AWS Glue metadata store.
-The table has 2 types of partitions: 1 for inserts (new keys) and 1 for updates/deletes.
+- Metadata – SQlake’s engine creates a table and a view in the AWS Glue metadata store with 2 types of partitions: 1 for inserts (new keys) and 1 for updates/deletes.

-3. Data - Upsolver’s engine writes the table-data to object storage using the standard data lake append-only model.
-By keeping an index for the table primary key, it’s possible to route each row to the right partition (insert or update or delete).
+- Data – SQlake’s engine writes the table data to object storage using the standard data lake append-only model.
+By maintaining an index for the table primary key, SQLake can route each row to the right partition (insert or update/delete).

-4. Query - a user in Athena will see the new table and view in the Athena console since Athena is integrated with the AWS Glue Data Catalog.
-Queries will run against the view (and not the table) that joins insert, update and delete rows from different partitions and returns exactly 1 row per key.
+- Query – An Athena user sees the new table and view in the Athena console because Athena is integrated with the AWS Glue Data Catalog.
+Queries run against the view (and not the table) that joins insert, update, and delete rows from different partitions and returns exactly 1 row per key.

-5. Performance - this part is the trickiest to execute.
-As we recall, data lakes don’t include indexing and join of 2 large tables is not recommended.
-Therefore the view’s performance will deteriorate as the number of updates/deletes will grow in the partition.
-That’s why Upsolver rewrites the data every minute, (in a process called compaction.
-Read more about compaction in dealing with small files), merging the updates/deletes into the original data.
-This process keeps the number of updates/deletes on the low side so the view queries run fast.
+- Performance – This part is the trickiest to execute.
+Data lakes don’t include indexing, and a join of 2 large tables could create a number of issues.
+Therefore the performance of queries against the view deteriorates as the number of updates/deletes grows in the partition.
+Therefore SQLake rewrites the data every minute in a process called compaction (read more about compaction in dealing with small files), merging the updates/deletes from the original data.
+This process keeps the number of updates and deletes to a minimum so queries against the view are high-performing.

 Lock-in to one query engine